mozilla/github-org-scripts/README.md

 ### team_update.py
 Update administrative teams so they can be used for the new GitHub discussion feature.
 Use the ``--help`` option for more information.

-### Audit logs
-Sadly, the org audit log does not have an API, so we'll screen scrape a little.

 #### hooks.py
 Analyzes a list of audit log export files (from the JS script) for hook/service creation/deletion and provides a summary.
 Use it to show commonly used apps/services/webhooks across the org.